Pastoral Escape

 Fresh air is the soundtrack.

-Have we ever really thought about that?
+Have we ever truly considered that?

 Everyone assumes you need headphones.
 Loud ones.
 Music on at all times.
 I was that person.
 Still am, half the time.
 But today, the walk itself is the audio: footsteps, breathing, distant traffic, the dog snuffling about like he’s investigating a crime scene.

-Bowie — our beloved Labrador — has been dictating ideas as I wander, not quite aimlessly, because today there’s a time restraint.
+Bowie — our beloved Labrador — has been dictating ideas as I wander, not quite aimlessly, because today there’s a time constraint.
 I’ve got work.
 No one’s brave enough to pay me to write this kind of thing.
 Their loss.
 Mine as well.

 Ow.